-Jumper, Evans, & Pritzel et al. 2021; Fawzi et al. 2022; Steven & Iziev 2022
+Jumper, Evans, & Pritzel et al. 2021; Fawzi et al. 2022; Steven & Iziev 2022 successes in discovering novel algorithms, protein folding, automatic translation, computer code generation, and producing original prose with fluency equivalent to that of a human

-However, I will take a very critical stance, especially toward the quality of LLMs' performance that we can observe in conversation-like situations and in situations in which they are used to gain knowledge.
+I take a critical stance, especially towards the quality of LLMs performance that we can observe in conversation-like situations and in situations in which they are used to gain knowledge.